Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) enables collaborative model training across decentralised clients while keeping local data private, making it a widely adopted privacy-enhancing technology (PET).
-Despite its privacy benefits, FL remains vulnerable to privacy attacks, including those targeting specific clients.
-In this paper, we study an underexplored threat where a dishonest orchestrator intentionally manipulates the aggregation process to induce targeted overfitting in the local models of specific clients.
-Whereas many studies in this area predominantly focus on reducing the amount of information leakage during training, we focus on enabling an early client-side detection of targeted overfitting, thereby allowing clients to disengage before significant harm occurs.
-In line with this, we propose three detection techniques—(a) label flipping, (b) backdoor trigger injection, and (c) model fingerprinting—that enable clients to verify the integrity of the global aggregation.
-We evaluated our methods on multiple datasets under different attack scenarios.
-Our results show that the three methods reliably detect targeted overfitting induced by the orchestrator, but they differ in terms of computational complexity, detection latency, and false-positive rates.
+Federated Learning (FL) enables collaborative model training among clients without centralising data, making it a widely adopted privacy-enhancing technology (PET).
+Despite its privacy benefits, FL remains vulnerable to orchestrator-driven privacy attacks.
+In this paper, we study an underexplored threat in which a dishonest orchestrator intentionally manipulates the aggregation process to induce targeted overfitting in local models of specific clients.
+Although prior work focuses on reducing information leakage during training, we emphasise early client-side detection of targeted overfitting, allowing clients to disengage before significant harm occurs.
+To this end, we propose three detection techniques—label flipping, backdoor trigger injection, and model fingerprinting—which enable clients to verify the integrity of the global aggregation.
+We evaluated our methods across multiple datasets and attack scenarios.
+In single-client attacks, all three methods detect orchestrator-induced overfitting within 1–2 training rounds with F1 scores up to 0.7.
+Scalability experiments further show that detection effectiveness is influenced by cohort composition and method parameters.
+These results demonstrate that client-side integrity testing can provide early, effective, and scalable detection, supporting safer deployment of FL systems.